gawsoftpl/laravel-macroable-models/README.md

+# Fork
+This is a fork from original repo javoscript/laravel-macroable-models.
+Original repo is not updated, and owner do not accept pull requests.

 # Laravel macroable models

 A package for adding methods to Laravel models on the fly 🕊

 The package offers developers an easy way of programmatically adding methods to Laravel Eloquent [models](https://laravel.com/docs/6.x/eloquent#defining-models).
 Behind the scenes, it makes use of Laravel's own macroable trait.
 For more details, check the post where I explain how I did it in my [blog](https://javoscript.com/blog/post/adding-macros-to-laravel-eloquent-models).